Razer acquires Nextbit, the startup behind the Robin smartphone

 As for what is coming next, Min would not specify whether that will be something similar to what Nextbit has made before or something else altogether.

 “We’ll be ready to talk about that when we’re ready,” Min said in an interview.
-“With Nextbit, it was really the design talent we wanted to bring in.
+“With Nextbit, it was really the software and design talent we wanted to bring in.
 We have a good track record of going into traditional markets and building out from there.”

 After THX, and gaming company Ouya, this is the third recent acquisition for Razer (which itself has disclosed around $125 million in funding from backers like Intel and Accel, with a valuation of well over $1 billion).
 But as a possible guidance of where Razer might go with Nextbit, we could look further back to 2008, when Razer quietly acquired another company, OQO, whose team served as the core of its move into laptops.